invite-frey/EAVA-PIL.135/README.md

 * **Questions** : The questions used to query the LLM with in a file named "questions.txt".
 One question per line.
 * **Prompt** : The prompt used to query the LLM in a file named "prompt.txt".

-The app outputs answers to the questions as a markdown formatted file in answers-run-<date>.md
+The app outputs answers to the questions as a markdown formatted file in answers-< run-uniqueid >.md

 ```
 cd code